- Current students

 Each programme has its own set of admission requirements and these are displayed on every programme.
 Admission requirements explain what is required in order to gain entry to the programme for example any qualification requirements or English language requirements a programme may have.

 The table below gives a general guide to the NCEA requirements for Unitec certificate, diploma and bachelors degree programmes, however there are some exceptions so please check the specific admission requirements for each programme.
-For secondary school qualifications that pre-date NCEA, please see admission requirements.

 |NCEA achievements||Unitec programme||Approx. programme length|